malparty/keywords/ReadMe.md

 ## Docker

-_We use Docker for our PosgreSQL db only._
+_Docker is only used for PosgreSQL db._

 - Install Docker [for Mac](https://docs.docker.com/docker-for-mac/install/), [for Windows](https://docs.docker.com/docker-for-windows/install/)